orchestral/docs/src/components/extension/index.md

 ### Migrations

-Before we can start using `Orchestra\Extension`, please run the following:
+Before we can start using Extension component, please run the following:

 	php artisan extension:migrate